65278/capi2argo-cluster-operator/README.md

 ![flow-with-capi2argo](docs/flow-with-operator.png)

-## Take along labels from cluster resources
+## Take along labels/annotations from cluster resources

-Capi-2-Argo Cluster Operator is able to take along labels from a `Cluster` resource and place them on the `Secret` resource that is created for the cluster.
+Capi-2-Argo Cluster Operator is able to take along labels and annotations from a `Cluster` resource and place them on the `Secret` resource that is created for the cluster.
 This is especially useful when using labels to instruct ArgoCD which clusters to sync with certain applications.

-To enable this feature, add a label with this format to the `Cluster` resource: `take-along-label.capi-to-argocd.<label-key>: ""`.
+To take along labels, add a label with this format to the `Cluster` resource: `take-along-label.capi-to-argocd.<label-key>: ""`.
+To take along annotations, add an annotation with this format to the `Cluster` resource: `take-along-annotation.capi-to-argocd.<annotation-key>: ""`.

 The following example